 It has something to do with engine character and low gearing that is more point squirt focused than low rpm fuel saving.
 But in saying that, 70 mph highway speed is still only 5100 rpm so far from frantic.

 Like the smaller siblings, the MT-09 is a wheelie machine.
 Any big powerful lightweight motorcycle will always struggle to put its power down so 0-60 mph times can vary greatly.

 The big MT-10 manages it in 3.08 seconds which is slightly slower than the MT-09.

 This does not mean that the MT-10 is slower to 60, just during this test.
 0-100 mph comes up in a bonkers 5.6 seconds which just edges the MT-09 at 5.8.

 Any motorcycle that scores under 6 seconds to 100 mph is rapid fast, but the MT-10 could be faster yet but is always battling and thus limited by its mad wheelies.

 They say you can only use around 70 hp to launch a bike to 60 mph effectively that isn’t lowered or stretched.

 The MT-10 powers on to hit 130 mph in 8.95 or 0-200 km/ h in 8 seconds and the quarter mile in 10.50 @ 140 mph.
 The magic 0-150 mph in only 14.24 seconds where it climbs to a top speed of 160.3 mph at the rev limiter.

-Like with any naked bike, if you want to achieve good acceleration times above 130 mph you have make yourself exceedingly small, chin completely on the tank, knees and elbows as close to you as possible.
+Like with any naked bike, if you want to achieve good acceleration times above 130 mph you have made yourself exceedingly small, chin completely on the tank, knees, and elbows as close to you as possible.